 - in accordance with the business judgment of the portfolio manager, uninfluenced by considerations other than the best interests of the Fund;

 - free from any influence by the Royal Bank of Canada and without taking into account any consideration relevant to Royal Bank or any of its associates or affiliates.

-The procedures for voting Royal Bank proxies, and for other issuers' proxies where there may be a conflict of interest, include escalation of the issue to the Board of Governors for its review and recommendation, although the responsibility for deciding how to vote the Funds' proxies and for exercising the vote remains with RBC Global Asset Management Inc.
+The procedures for voting Royal Bank proxies, and for other issuers' proxies where there may be a conflict of interest, include escalation of the issue to the Independent Review Committee for its review and recommendation, although the responsibility for deciding how to vote the Funds' proxies and for exercising the vote remains with RBC Global Asset Management Inc.